Sonos Roam review: That should actually have been the Sonos Move

 There is definitely no lack of connection options with a smartphone, tablet or computer.
 There is a suitable option for every conceivable situation.

-As already mentioned, WLAN is available for operation at home.
-On the one hand, control via the Sonos app is then possible.
-There you get access to every conceivable music service, you can quickly and easily create multi-room configurations and control the sound via equalizers.
-In addition, you can use the "SoundSwap" feature with other Sonos speakers stored in the app.
-SoundSwap works by roaming to another speaker, pressing the play/pause button, and it automatically plays to the other speaker Proproduct is passed on.
-I'm usually skeptical about such functions (looking at you, home pod mini), but here I was really pleasantly surprised at how reliably the whole thing works.
+As mentioned at the beginning, you have WiFi available for operation in the home.
+This means that you can control it via the Sonos app.
+There you get access to every music service imaginable, you can quickly and easily create multi-room configurations and control the sound using equalizers.
+You can also use the "SoundSwap" feature with other Sonos speakers stored in the app.
+"SoundSwap" works in such a way that you take the Roam to another speaker, press the play/pause button and the playback is automatically passed on to the other product.
+I am usually skeptical about functions like this (looking at you, home pod mini), but here I was really pleasantly surprised at how reliably the whole thing works.

 A good alternative to the Sonos app is AirPlay 2.
 This has the great advantage that it is natively integrated into Apple devices and the sound can come from any app.
-In addition, the coupling with Proproducts from other manufacturers that support the standard are also possible.
-On the negative side, I often noticed that there are still a few teething problems here and there.
-For example, it often happened that after a short pause, playback only resumed on one link in the connection.
+It is also possible to pair it with products from other manufacturers that support the standard.
+One negative thing I noticed more often was that there are still a few teething issues here and there.
+For example, it often happened that after a short pause, playback only continued on one part of the connection.

 For situations where there is no WiFi connection, Bluetooth 5 must be used.
 I don't think there is much need for explanation here, you couple the smartphone or another device and start playback.
 The Roam and a playback device always found each other very quickly in my test and there was not a single crash.
 The only thing that is a bit annoying is switching from Bluetooth to WLAN operation.
 The Roam does not appear automatically in the app or for AirPlay if it is connected via Bluetooth.
 You are forced to either restart the Roam or deactivate the Bluetooth on the playback device.